Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 title: NetworkObject
 ---

+A NetworkObject is a [GameObject](https://docs.unity3d.com/Manual/GameObjects.html) with a NetworkObject component and at least one [NetworkBehaviour](networkbehaviour.md) component, enabling the GameObject to respond to and interact with netcode.

 Netcode for GameObjects' high level components, [the RPC system](../advanced-topics/messaging-system.md), [object spawning](../object-spawning), and [NetworkVariable](networkvariable.md)s all rely on there being at least two Netcode components added to a GameObject:

   1. `NetworkObject`